 - Resolve past injuries and trauma that might contribute to addiction

-Some therapists also use incentive programs to encourage addicts to stay in therapy and resist relapse.
-Others include family members and friends, helping the addict to build up a supportive network.
-These sorts of programs can be helpful, according to a study published in the Journal of Substance Abuse Treatment, but not all people benefited.
-It seems that customization truly is key, as not all people react to these programs in the same way.
+Some therapists also use incentive programs to encourage patients to stay in therapy and resist relapse.
+Others include family members and friends, helping patients to build a supportive network.

 - Reduce stress